mikoloxtra/marvelous-sage-059e1/content/pages/index.md

     title: The Portable Powertation 300W
     content: >
-      The Powerstation is the perfect device for designers & developers to keep their gadgets powered up in an event of a power failure
+      The Powerstation is the perfect device for designers & developers to keep their gadgets powered up in an event of a power failure.
     actions:
       - label: BUY NOW!
         url: 'https://flutterwave.com/pay/popular-energy'